 Fordyce spot removal at our clinic in Leamington Spa involves using the CO2 laser to gently target the affected area.
 Typically these spots, also called Fordyce granules, appear on the lips, cheek and genitalia.
 They are very common and should not cause any pain.
 They are also not contagious.

 Fordyce spots can be difficult to diagnose for the common person, and these spots are often confused with other conditions.
-Some may confuse the lesions with sexual transmitted infections.
+Some may confuse the lesions with sexually transmitted infections.
 We advise patients not to self-diagnose and seek medical professional advice.
 Although the spots can appear unsightly, please be assured they are totally harmless.
 Spots are white, yellow or red in colour and they can appear in clusters.
 Normally these spots are very small, often no more than a millimetre in diameter.
 Because of their unattractive look, many seek to get these removed using non-surgical, non-invasive methods.